RichardKelley/richardkelley.github.io/software.md

 One of the most frustrating things about working with a PR2 is the need to work with an old Ubuntu distribution and an old ROS distribution.
-This collection of packages aims to fix that by making the PR2 work with Gazebo and Moveit on Ubuntu 16.04.
+This collection of packages aims to fix that by making the PR2 work on [ROS Kinetic](http://wiki.ros.org/kinetic){:target="blank"} with Gazebo and Moveit on Ubuntu 16.04.

+I built this collection by starting with the Indigo versions of the packages and modifying them until all of the Kinetic incompabilities were gone.
+It's been tested on several machines by several people, and is good enough for simulation.
+We haven't tried it on the Nevada PR2 yet, but when we do I'll update this code as needed.